It's simple to make homemade keto taco seasoning! This easy spice mix recipe is sugar-free and much cheaper than store-bought taco seasoning packets!

 Tried this recipe?
 Give it a star rating below!

 Keto Taco Seasoningfrom Sugar Free Londoner

 Note: The servings slider only changes the first amount in each line and not any subsequent amounts.
 Please make your own calculations where necessary.

 - 2 tablespoon chile powder (chili) use mild or medium depending on your heat level (16g)

 - 2 teaspoon paprika sweet or smoked is nice too (4g)

 - Add all the spices to a small mason jar.
 Close and shake until fully combined.

 - Store in airtight glass jar for up to 1 year.

 - Heat 1 tablespoon of olive oil in a pan.
 Add 1 pound of ground beef and fry until browned, about 5 minutes.

-- Add 2 tablespoon of the taco seasoning and 2 tablespoon of tomato puree plus ½ cup / 120ml of beef broth / chicken broth.
+- Add 2 tablespoons of the taco seasoning and 2 tablespoons of tomato puree plus ½ cup / 120ml of beef broth/chicken broth.
 Stir, then simmer until the liquid has evaporated.
 Adjust seasoning if you prefer a spicier finish.